Increased vigilance after fear of attacks in Cologne and Vienna

 A fourth person is not being investigated on suspicion of terrorism, Bussek added.
 This person happened to be present when the three suspects were arrested.
 He was wanted for violating immigration laws and was therefore arrested.

-According to dpa information, the suspected group could possibly be linked to an offshoot of the Islamic State (IS) terrorist network, which calls itself the Islamic State Province of Khorasan (ISPK) and has been fighting an armed conflict with the militant Islamist Taliban in Afghanistan for several years.
+According to dpa information, the suspected group could possibly have a connection to an offshoot of the Islamic State (IS) terrorist network, which calls itself the Islamic State Province of Khorasan (ISPK) and has been fighting an armed conflict with the militant Islamist Taliban in Afghanistan for several years.
 A spokeswoman for the public prosecutor's office in Vienna declined to comment.

 In April, the Federal Office for the Protection of the Constitution stressed that although the Islamic State (IS) terrorist militia in Syria and Iraq had been largely defeated, the organization as a whole was far from being destroyed.
 Head of the authorities Thomas Haldenwang said at the time: "Among the various offshoots of IS, the "Islamic State Province of Khorasan", or ISPK for short, stands out in particular."